facebookarchive/caffe2/_docs/getting-started/mac.md

 Protobuf version mismatch is a common problem.
 Having different protobuf versions often leads to incompatible headers and libraries.

-Run these commands to see which protbuf is your default (if you are using conda environments, then the current conda environment affects the output of these commands).
+Run these commands to see which protobuf is your default (if you are using conda environments, then the current conda environment affects the output of these commands).

 ```bash
 which protoc